ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 Torcello is the most intriguing and the most atmospheric of the islands in the Venetian lagoon.
 Up in the northern lagoon, choked with mud flats and marshes, this silent island was once a busy and important town.
-Torcello, combined with its neighbouring island Burano, makes a great trip from Venice (more about transport to Torcello).
+Torcello, combined with its neighbouring island Burano, makes a great trip from Venice (more about transport to Torcello further down this page).
 Nowadays so different to glamorous Venice, their history is nevertheless shared.

 Torcello was first settled by the inhabitants of Altino (Altinum), a once-important Roman town.
 Led by their bishop, they fled successive invasions which laid waste their mainland homes, and built their new town on this island.
 Over the years, however, Venice grew more important while Torcello found its waterways silting up and its swamps malarial.
 Eventually the residents of Torcello packed their bags (and even, supposedly, their homes) and took them south over the lagoon to sites nearer the hub of trade and politics.
 Nowadays just a handful of residents remain; the town's piazza is overgrown with grass and weeds, and the two churches of Torcello stand in magnificent isolation.